American Motors Corporation: Earlier use of the name

 The era of 1900 until 1925 saw various corporations, in several U.S. states, use similar "American" names, such as American Motor Carriage Company (Ohio, 1902–1903), American Automobile Manufacturing Company (Indiana, 1911–1912), and American Motors Incorporated (New York, 1919–1920).
 In 1916, an earlier "American Motors Corporation", apparently unrelated to the more famous later corporation of the same name, was formed in Newark, New Jersey, with Louis Chevrolet as vice president and chief engineer.
-By 1918 it was producing cars in a plant at Plainfield, New Jersey.
-In 1923 it merged with the Bessemer Motor Truck Company of Pennsylvania into Bessemer–American Motors Corporation, which lasted less than a year before merging with the Winther and Northway companies into Amalgamated Motors.
-The latter company apparently ceased soon after.
+By 1918, it was producing cars in a plant at Plainfield, New Jersey.
+In 1923, it merged with the Bessemer Motor Truck Company of Pennsylvania into Bessemer–American Motors Corporation, which lasted less than a year before merging with the Winther and Northway companies into Amalgamated Motors.
+The latter company ceased soon after.

 Later reuse of the trademark

 A new company was formed in Palmdale, California, in 2001.
 Registration for the American Motors trademarks was filed in 2001 by this California-based firm.
 The company's website specifically claimed no affiliation to the previous American Motors but used American Motors' history and logos on its website.
 The website is now dead, and the company's claims to American Motors' trademarks expired in 2005.

 The new Chrysler LLC holds a live registration for the name "American Motors", which was applied for in 2005.
-The "AMC" wordmark, complete with "A-mark" graphic logo, as was originally used in 1970 and through the late-1980s – was registered and published for comment by Chrysler as of 2010.
+The "AMC" wordmark, complete with "A-mark" graphic logo, as was originally used in 1970 and through the late-1980s, was registered and published for comment by Chrysler as of 2010.